8 Kanye Superfan Predictions For Yeezy Season 4

 "I'm a big Kanye fan, but his clothes aren't really my style.
 I think they're going to look pretty similar and plain, like they always do; it's kind of like that homeless-man swag." - Derek

-"I think it's going to be pretty similar, too, but maybe with some other colours, and maybe some more stitch-ons. " - Valerie
+"I think it's going to be pretty similar, too, but maybe with some other colors, and maybe some more stitch-ons. " - Valerie

 "He might switch it up.
 It's not going to be too far off Season 3, but it's going to be something different." - Ulysses